-When you fall into deep sleep, your tongue, soft palate and throat tissues fall into a relaxed state.
+When you fall into a deep sleep, your tongue, soft palate and throat tissues fall into a relaxed state.

 For those who snore, the relaxation of these throat tissues causes the airways to restrict, vibrating and rumbling them as oxygen is forced past.

 For those with sleep apnea these tissues over-relax, causing them to collapse into the back of the throat and obstruct your airway.
-When the flow of oxygen stops, the brain is forced to awaken to consciously resume breathing.
+When the flow of oxygen stops, the brain is forced to awaken to resume breathing.